Bachelor of Photography

 No. I had the goal and still do: to do what I really love doing as my job every day.« Less

-BTK BERLIN: CENTER OF TALENT
+UE BERLIN: CENTER OF TALENT

-Creativity, practical knowledge, team and entrepreneurial spirit at an international level meet at BTK.
+Creativity, practical knowledge, team and entrepreneurial spirit at an international level meet at UE.
 Practical and personal with huge international possibilities, thanks to the membership of the world’s largest university network Laureate and to a large partner network distributed over all continents.

 Boundless international prospects